ShindouMihou/siopao/README.md

-# go-simple-files
+# siopao

-*Simplified file operations for Golang.* Go-Simple-Files is a library built from the experimental joke project [`go-bun`](https://github.com/ShindouMihou/go-bun) in order to bring some simpler abstractions over common, simple file operations.
-As its roots, go-simple-files was inspired [`bun.sh`](https://bun.sh)'s incredible developer-experience for file operations.
+*Simplified file operations for Golang.* siopao is a library built from the experimental joke project [`go-bun`](https://github.com/ShindouMihou/go-bun) in order to bring some simpler abstractions over common, simple file operations.
+As its roots, siopao was inspired [`bun.sh`](https://bun.sh)'s incredible developer-experience for file operations.

 ## demo